Alena Kostornaia: 2023–2024 season: Debut of Kostornaia/Kunitsa

-2024-2025 season
+2024–2025 season

 Kostornaia/Kunitsa appeared at the 2024 Russian test skates, but subsequently withdrew from the rest of the season due to an unspecified illness contracted by Kostornaia.

+2025–2026 season: Return to Plushenko

+Four months after giving birth to their son, Kostornaia and Kunitsa announced that they would be returning to training under the guidance of Plushenko at Angels of Plushenko Figure Skating Academy.
+They did not compete during the 2025–26 season.

+2026–2027 season

+At the beginning of the new season, Kostornaia shared that she had recently underwent surgery and the pairs' training came to a hold.
+“Right now, our training is completely on hold.
+A few weeks ago, back in August, I had surgery.
+To be honest, we really didn’t want to do it.
+But the situation became critical – further training was impossible.”

 Skating technique

 Kostornaia's skating technique is distinguished by her strong program components, particularly her skating skills and artistic interpretation of her programs, combined with her ability to execute difficult technical elements, such as her now trademark triple Axel.
-Unlike her training-mates at Sambo-70, Kostornaia is often considered a product of the Elena Tchaikovskaia school of figure skating as her first coach, Elena Zhgun, was a student of Tchaikovskaia's and passed her knowledge of strong skating basics on to Kostornaia from a young age.
-She is often compared to her training-mates Anna Shcherbakova and Alexandra Trusova as the three entered the international junior and senior competitive circuits together and for many seasons were considered one another's primary rivals by both fans and specialists.
+Unlike her training mates at Sambo-70, Kostornaia is often considered a product of the Elena Tchaikovskaia school of figure skating as her first coach, Elena Zhgun, was a student of Tchaikovskaia's and passed her knowledge of strong skating basics on to Kostornaia from a young age.
+She is often compared to her training mates Shcherbakova and Trusova as the three entered the international junior and senior competitive circuits together and for many seasons were considered one another's primary rivals by both fans and specialists.
 Of the three (sometimes referred to as the 3A as their names all begin with the letter A), Kostornaia is widely considered the most artistic, with Trusova being her technical counterpart and Shcherbakova falling somewhere in the middle.

-In 2019, Olympic champion Tara Lipinski referred to Kostornaia as part of the future hope of the Russian women's figure skating, singling her out as "a figure skater who proves that you can achieve technical excellence in landing triple axels and perhaps even quads in the near future.
+In 2019, Olympic champion Tara Lipinski referred to Kostornaia as part of the future hope of the Russian women's figure skating, singling her out as "a figure skater who proves that you can achieve technical excellence in landing triple Axels and perhaps even quads in the near future.
 At the same time, she does not forget about basics such as balance which viewers of the sport admire as well as her presentation of fine emotional qualities in the execution of her programs."

 Kostornaia has a history of increasing the difficulty of the technical elements in her programs to remain at the top of the ladies field.
 During the 2019–20 season, she began incorporating a triple Axel into her programs in order to compete with Shcherbakova and Trusova, who were both performing multiple quadruple jumps in their free programs.
-She has stated in the past that she hopes to eventually add a quad Salchow to her technical arsenal.
+She has stated in the past that she hopes to eventually add a quad salchow to her technical arsenal.